jadecobra/python_tdd_exercises/source/how_to/exception_handling_tests.rst

   .. code-block:: python

-    AttributeError: module 'src.exceptions' has no attribute 'attribute_that_does_not_exist'
+    AttributeError: module 'src.exceptions' has no attribute 'does_not_exist'

 * I add the exception to the list of :ref:`Exceptions<Exceptions>` encountered